Western Corn Rootworm

 Rootworm insecticide failures are not uncommon.
 Proper rates, proper calibration and good incorporation will minimize the risk of such an occurrence.
 Registered corn rootworm insecticides and the correct rate per 1,000 feet of row for each are given in the High Plains Integrated Pest Management Guide at www.highplainsipm.org.
 Proper incorporation increases insecticide life, helps the insecticide reach the root zone and lowers the risk to birds, which are very susceptible to most rootworm insecticides.

 If these precautions are taken, then the most likely causes for failure are enhanced microbial breakdown, planting-time applications made too early in the season, and insecticide-resistant rootworms.
 Applications at cultivation time will avoid problems with the first two causes.
 However, poor weather may prevent a properly timed cultivation treatment.
+Failures with certain transgenic events have been documented.
+Hybrids with two events have remained effective.
+See Colorado State University Extension fact sheet 0.708, Managing Corn Pests with Bt Corn for details.

 Treatments to prevent egg laying are recommended when beetle counts exceed 18,000 per acre (three beetles on four plants at 24,000 plants per acre).
 Lower this threshold to 12,000 per acre in first-year corn because a higher proportion of beetles will be egg-laying females.